Easy Frozen Watermelon Margaritas (With Fresh Watermelon)

 - In a blender, combine frozen watermelon cubes, tequila and Margarita mix until smooth.

-- Garnish with a small slice of watermelon or lime.
+- Garnish with a small watermelon wedge or lime slice.

 Notes

-- For a more traditional margarita, use 1/2 cup tequila and 1/4 cup triple sec (such as Cointreau or Grand Marnier)
+- For a more traditional margarita, use 1/2 cup (4 ounces) tequila and 1/4 cup (2 ounces) orange liqueur (such as Cointreau or Grand Marnier)

-- Frozen watermelon margaritas can be made stored in the freezer until ready to serve.
+- Frozen watermelon margaritas can be made ahead of time and stored in the freezer until ready to serve.

 Nutrition